Introducing Bill to your Group

 It was one of many crises that would be averted on a flight that gave him a unique perspective on Earth's environment, and an appreciation of the importance of our nation's exploration into the unknown.
 He is recognized as a congressional expert on NASA.

 But mostly he's an unrelenting advocate for all Floridians, and a moderate voice in an increasingly partisan world of national politics.

-Bill Nelson is a fifth-generation Floridian, who has served the people of his home state for more than three decades, first as state legislator, then as congressman, then a state Cabinet officer, and now as Florida's senior United States senator.
+Bill Nelson is a fifth-generation Floridian, who has served the people of his home state for more than four decades, first as a state legislator, then as a congressman, then as a state Cabinet officer, and now as Florida's senior United States Senator.